-17ENSO alters the spatial structure of other weather variables but these effects tend to be of smaller spatial scales.
+&lt;sup>19ENSO alters the spatial structure of other weather variables but these effects tend to be of smaller spatial scales.
 For example, during positive ENSO events there is typically flooding over the Pacific coast of South America while the Atlantic coast of South America primarily experiences droughts (Ropelewski and Halpert, 1987).

-18In robustness checks, we show that using other measures of ENSO yields similar empirical results.
+&lt;sup>20In robustness checks, we show that using other measures of ENSO yields similar empirical results.

-is phase-shifted relative to the calendar year.
-Figure E.3 illustrates this timing by plotting the monthly ENSO index 12 months before and after a given December for the 10 most positive ENSO events during 1961-2013.
+events during 1961-2013.
 An ENSO event generally begins during April-May of a given year and lasts until the following April-May, an interval known as the "tropical year."
-Because the ENSO index typically peaks in December, the cleanest annual measure of any ENSO event is simply the December value of the index.19 In all following empirical analyses, we use December values as our year-to-year measure of ENSO.
+Because the ENSO index typically peaks in December, the cleanest annual measure of any ENSO event is simply the December value of the index.
+In all following empirical analyses, we use December values as our year-to-year measure of ENSO.

 A typical ENSO event affects local temperatures around the planet in a spatially and temporally distinct manner.
-Figure 4 depicts the month-by-month structure of warming that occurs when the ENSO index increases.
+Figure 5 depicts the month-by-month structure of warming that occurs when the ENSO index increases.
 Each map displays the time-series correlation of monthly temperatures for each pixel during the specified month and ENSO in month zero, defined as December.
 Yellow, orange, and red colors indicate locations that warm as the ENSO index increases; blues indicate locations that cool.
 In the May before a December ENSO event (month -7), the east equatorial Pacific begins to warm.
 Regions throughout the tropics, both over land and the oceans, continue to warm for the next several months, peaking in the eastern Pacific in December (month 0) and over the rest of the tropics in March and April (months +3 and +4).
 This warming then dissipates across the tropics, with little effect visible more than a year after the December peak.
 Higher latitudes experience some cooling through these months, though the effect is weaker.

-Figure 4 also shows that the local impacts on temperatures around the planet from a single ENSO event straddles two calendar years.
+Figure 5 also shows that the local impacts on temperatures around the planet from a single ENSO event straddles two calendar years.
 When using annual socioeconomic data reported by calendar years, one must therefore examine how outcomes in a given year depend on both ENSO in that year and ENSO in the previous year.